bigcommerce/dev-docs/docs/api-docs/store-management/shipping/use-real-time-carrier.md

 ## Manage connections to shipping carriers

-When a merchant installs a shipping provider app, the carrier appears in the **Settings > Shipping** section of the store control panel, in the **Real-time Shipping Quotes** view.
-However, you or the merchant must first connect the carrier before merchants or shoppers can request real-time quotes.
-The following section shows how you can use the API to connect the carrier to the store.
+When a store owner installs a shipping provider app, the carrier appears in the **Settings > Shipping** section of the store control panel, in the **Real-time Shipping Quotes** view.
+However, you must first connect the carrier to a store.

 ![Connected vs Installed Carrier](https://storage.googleapis.com/bigcommerce-production-dev-center/images/Installed%20vs%20Connected%20Carrier.png 'Connected versus Installed Carrier.
 USPS is connected, while FedEx is only installed.')

 ### Create a connection

-To use the API to connect with a carrier, use the [Create a carrier connection](/api-reference/store-management/shipping-api/shipping-carrier/postshippingcarrierconnection) endpoint.
-Make a request containing the ID of the carrier and any connection fields that the carrier requires.
+To connect a carrier, send a request to the [Create a carrier connection](/api-reference/store-management/shipping-api/shipping-carrier/postshippingcarrierconnection) endpoint.
+Include the carrier ID and any connection fields that the carrier requires.
 Connection fields are unique to each carrier.

 <!--
 type: tab